hphelion/documentation/commercial/GA1/commercial.undercloud-oc-config-storeserv.md

 		# source /root/env_vars

-7. Launch install script to update the Overcloud.
+7. Launch install script to update the overcloud.

 		# bash -x /root/tripleo/tripleo-incubator/scripts/hp_ced_installer.sh --update-overcloud |& tee update-bv1.log

 ## Next Steps {#next-steps}

-To use the newly added Cinder backend, create volume type and associate it with this backend using Overcloud Horizon or Cinder CLI.
+To use the newly added Cinder backend, create volume type and associate it with this backend using the Horizon overcloud dashboard or Cinder CLI.